Karthikprasadm/Shimmy-Browser/BUILD_AND_DEPLOY.md

 3. **Try a different model:**
    - Switch to a verified model from the validated list
    - Free models may have rate limits - try again later if rate limited

+### Browser Action Failures

+**Issue**: Actions like "click element", "type text", "get screenshot" fail in regular Chrome.

+**Solutions**:
+1. **All actions now have fallbacks:**
+   - The controller extension automatically uses fallback implementations in regular Chrome
+   - No BrowserOS-specific APIs required for most actions

+2. **Protected pages:**
+   - Actions on `chrome://`, `chrome-extension://`, or Chrome Web Store pages may return safe defaults
+   - This is expected behavior due to browser security restrictions

+3. **CSP (Content Security Policy) restrictions:**
+   - `executeJavaScript` may fail on pages with strict CSP
+   - Error message will clearly indicate CSP violation
+   - This is a browser security feature and cannot be bypassed

+4. **Element not found errors:**
+   - Ensure you call `getInteractiveSnapshot` first to populate element cache
+   - NodeIds are only valid for the current page state
+   - Refresh snapshot if page content changes

 ### WebSocket Connection Errors